M43.16 diagnosis code: Spondylolisthesis, lumbar region

-The M43.16 is an ICD code included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) used to designate Spondylolisthesis in the lumbar region.
-Spondylolisthesis is a type of spinal condition that causes the patient to feel pain in their lower back.
+The M43.16 is an ICD-10 code included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) used to designate spondylolisthesis in the lumbar region.
+Spondylolisthesis is a type of musculoskeletal system problem, specifically a spinal condition that causes the patient to feel pain in their lower back.
+It can stem from bone or connective tissue disorders.

-If a patient is suffering from Spondylolisthesis, that means a vertebra slipped out of place (forward displacement) and is now over another vertebra.
+If a patient suffers from spondylolisthesis, a vertebra (in the lumbar spine, cervical spine, etc.) has slipped out of place (forward displacement) and is now over another vertebra.
 Patients who experience pain while bending over, numbness or tingling in their feet, and/or have difficulty standing or walking for long periods are symptomatic of Spondylolisthesis.

 Is the M43.16 billable?

-The M43.16 is a billable ICD-10-CM code that healthcare providers/professionals can use to indicate a diagnosis for reimbursement purposes.
+M43.16 is a billable ICD-10-CM code that healthcare providers and professionals can use to indicate a diagnosis for reimbursement purposes.

-If a patient has lower back pains, ask them to be more specific about it.
+If a patient has lower back pain, ask them to be more specific about it.
 Do they feel that their lower back is stiff?
-Do they find it hard to walk or stand for long periods?
-Do they feel spasms in their hamstrings?
+Do they have difficulty walking or standing for long periods?
+Do they have spasms in their hamstrings?
 Are their feet numb or weak?
 Do they feel pain whenever they bend over?

-These are symptoms of Spondylolisthesis.
-Spondylolisthesis, specifically in the lumbar region.
-It means that a lumbar vertebra is displaced forward and is now over another lumbar vertebra.
-Or, it can even be that a lumbar vertebra is over a sacral vertebra.
+These are symptoms of spondylolisthesis, specifically in the lumbar region.
+It means that a lumbar vertebra slipped, got displaced forward, and is now over another lumbar vertebra.
+It can even be that a lumbar vertebra is over a sacral vertebra.
 This particular condition is commonly caused by overextending the spine.
-Sometimes age has to do with it.
+Sometimes, age has to do with it.
 Wear and tear of the spine and disks can also result in this problem.

-Depending on the severity of the Spondylolisthesis, the treatment will vary.
-It’s best to try non-invasive treatment like resting, using braces, or taking physical therapy.
+The treatment will vary depending on the severity of the spondylolisthesis.
+It's best to try noninvasive treatments like resting, using braces, or doing physical therapy exercises.
 Medicines and even steroid injections can be used.
 If none of these work and the pain is severe, surgery might be the only way to fix the problem.

 M43.16 synonyms include